sebagomez/shelltwit/README.md

 Build
 -----
-As of Sep 10th 2017 there's a single solution in .net Core 2.0.
-The old .net framework 4.6 was removed since there was no reason to keep both of them.
+As of June 11th 2018 there's a single solution in .NEET Core 2.1.
-After downloading the repo just build the sln with Visual Studio 2017 (15.3+)
+After downloading the repo just build the sln with Visual Studio 2017 (15.7+).

 This build has been tested on Ubuntu [WSL](https://en.wikipedia.org/wiki/Windows_Subsystem_for_Linux), and it [works on my machine](https://blog.codinghorror.com/the-works-on-my-machine-certification-program/)